 2. Accessing Real-Time Financial Data

 Real-time data access enables companies to instantly evaluate their financial health, allowing for faster and more informed decision-making.
-With up-to-date information on cash flow, revenue, and expenses, management can respond quickly to financial changes and enhance overall business strategy.
+With up-to-date information on profit and loss statements, cash flow, revenue, and expenses, management can respond quickly to financial changes and enhance overall business strategy.

 3. Enhancing Accuracy and Regulatory Compliance